Piyush-Pasi/Named-Entity-Identification/README.md

 # Implementing Named Entity Identification using SVM
+To identity if a word is a named entity (NE) or not using Support Vector Machine Classifier.
 Code can also be downloaded at [link](https://drive.google.com/file/d/1KvPj-QWDxBco0Dil4bPH2JUnXtchlHr6/view?usp=sharing)

 *Platform* : Python Jupyter, Google Colab or VS Code.